 Table F.1demonstrates how the average unit cost of electricity and the annual electricity bill in Tasmania are sensitive to changes in the consumption levels.
 Lower consumption levels result in lower annual household bills but a higher per unit average price, as the fixed component of the retail electricity price is spread over a smaller volume of electricity.
-The opposite effect applies to higher consumption levels, whereby annual household bills are higher but there is a lower per unit average price, as the fixed component of the retail electricity price is spread over a larger volume of electricity.
+The opposite effect applies to higher consumption levels, whereby annual household bills are higher but there is a lower per unit average price, as the fixed component of the retail electricity price is spread over a smaller volume of the retail electricity price is spread over a larger volume of electricity.